rradczewski/ymmv/_drafts/learning-by-testing.md

 image: "assets/learning-by-testing.jpg"
 image_alt: "Architecture sketch with a fine pen on top next to a ruler"
 ---
 Taking the time to write good tests has helped me tremendously demystify every codebase I had to work with.
 As you tackle an unknown from both sides – what you think the world looks like now and also after something happened – you also learn to translate requirements into code, and vis versa.
-This approach is most useful when mentoring, as it invites both of you to think more about the reasons why you have to write code in the first place and how to verify you're doing the right thing.
+I found this approach most useful when mentoring, as it invites both of you to think more about the reasons why you have to write code in the first place and how to verify you're doing the right thing.

-Once you move past learning the syntax, a language finally becomes a powerful tool to wield.
+Once you move past learning the syntax, a language becomes a powerful tool to wield.
 From here, a vast array of knowledge only waits to be discovered, like frameworks, paradigms or design patterns.
-The most powerful, structured method to expand your knowledge about a language and its ecosystem at this point is testing.
+The most powerful, structured method to expand your knowledge about a language and its ecosystem at this point is testing to me.
 Not only does it provide you with guidance through the unknowns, it also teaches you to carefully map between requirement and code, and to truly understand the task you're trying to accomplish.

 This article is meant to offer my perspective on mentoring using test-driven development and to provide you with conversation starters for if you choose to try that approach with your mentee.

 {% include responsive-image.html image="assets/learning-by-testing-feedback-loops.png" image_alt="Feedback loops when coding, TDD fastest, Stakeholder Feedback slowest" %}

-If you happened to read my previous articles, I assume you're familiar with my obsession for feedback loops.
+If you happened to read my previous articles, I assume you're familiar with my obsession for short feedback loops.
 Whenever I find myself not knowing either requirements or the code-base too well, I will put processes in place that help me answer the question: "How do I know if I'm going into the right direction".
 That feedback loop helps me uncover disparities between requirements and code, and approach the right people with something to explain myself further.

-As my current roles involve coaching developers a lot, I found this question and the feedback loop of tests to be a good starting point in mentoring situations, where the mentee's next learning angle is to move away from hacking to proper software engineering.
+As my current roles involve coaching developers a lot, I found said question and the feedback loop of tests to be a good starting point in those situations, where the mentee's learning angle is to take their time to reflect and take more care in their practice, somewhere between *Conscious incompetence* and *Conscious competence*.

 As many others, I learned programming by playing around and hacking to just get the computer to do what I wanted to achieve.
 PHP, being my first programming language, was incredible for just that, but it also meant that my first projects were crude snippet collections that only accidentally aligned in a way that seemed to be working.
+Mind that I’m praising PHP for what it has been for me, an approachable tool to learn programming — it has come a long way since then and I’m still fond of it.

 The engineers I mentor today are well past that point.
-No matter what point in your career though, the pressure of deadlines and wrongful expectations to be "a quick problem-solver" can still capture you and make you fall back into tunnel vision.
+But no matter at what point in your career you are, the pressure of deadlines and wrongful expectations to be "a quick problem-solver" can still capture you and make you fall back into tunnel vision.
 Applying test-driven-development in this situation forces you to take a break and lay out your assumptions first.
 Apart from helping us both stay aligned when pairing, it also helps moving your practices away from get-sh*t-done-hackery towards a more structured practice.

 It requires practice though.
 Just as with commit messages, we're quick to dismiss the description of a test as something not worth investing time in.
-In both cases, the immediate value isn't obvious – after all we usually have a CI system that will fail if tests not pass, but not when the description is bad – so it requires not just discipline, but also some understanding about the value of these exercises to keep the practice going.
+In both cases, the immediate value isn't obvious – after all we usually have a CI system that will fail if tests not pass, but not when the description is bad – so it requires not just discipline, but also understanding about the value of these exercises to keep the practice going.

+## Context is king

 ```js
 it("should disable the close button", () => {